amithir2/sail-chatbot-tutorial/README.md

 gedit chatbot.py &
 ```
 #### Running Chatbot
 This will run your chatbot.
-You can type a response and converse with your very own bot!
+You can type responses and converse with your very own bot!
 ```
 python chatbot.py
 ```